 mabl will stop a test early if it runs for too long, so you don't need to worry.
 You can also stop a run of a plan by clicking the top button on the run column of the "plans" page.

-Unfortunately there isn’t a way to use our auto-login for cases where there are three login fields today.
-Currently, the only approach available today is to disable auto-login and manually step through the login within your trained journey.
+Unfortunately, there isn’t a way to use our auto-login for cases where there are three login fields today.
+Currently, the only approach available today is to disable auto-login and manually step through the login within your trained test.

-mabl crawler traffic adds the following headers for traffic identification:
+mabl test traffic adds the following headers for traffic identification: